Tiered Responses to Student Behavior

 Level 3 Disciplinary Responses

-• In-school suspension with restorative practices (not to exceed five days).
+• In-school suspension with restorative practices (three or more days, not to exceed five days).

 • Revocation of privileges.